Armin-Saadat/rnn-registration-old/README.md

 # rnn-registration
-combining Unet with LSTMs to register 2D slices in a 3D image.
+Combining Unet with LSTMs to register 2D slices in a 3D image.